coralogix/workshops/docs/otel/monolith-workshop/node.md

 ### Step 5 - Study results in Coralogix portal

 The shell scripts show how a monolith is set up and instrumented for OpenTelemetry.
+Traces can be found in `Explore->Tracing`
+Additionally, host metrics are available via Coralogix's metrics observability tools.